 The following information is valid through Fall 2018.

 International applicants are required to have sufficient funds to cover expenses completely while attending the University of Wisconsin–Madison.
-You must certify that you have a minimum of $45,911 (U.S. dollars) per calendar year.
+You must certify that you have a minimum of $45,911 (U.S. dollars) in a checking or savings account at the time of admission.
 This amount may be greater because of insurance costs and if you bring dependents (see International Applicant Financial Information below).

 The university’s Student Health Insurance Plan (SHIP) is mandatory for international students and their dependents living in the U.S. Summer school tuition is in addition to the student expenses listed below.